 The pressure to completely clear one’s mind and exist only in the present moment – combined with the frequent inability to actually do so – can turn this peaceful activity into a stressful one.

-If meditation proves more stressful for you than it does relaxing, there are a few things you can do to ease your stress, relax, and enjoy the benefits of meditation.
+If meditation proves more stressful for you than it does relax, there are a few things you can do to ease your stress, relax, and enjoy the benefits of meditation.

 Why is meditation stressful?

 For others, however, it causes more stress than it relieves.

 You expected meditation to help you escape the overwhelm caused by the endless demands of life – work deadlines, soccer practices, sibling arguments, household chores, and needy spouses, to name just a few.
 Unfortunately, it sometimes seems as though being left in silence with only your own mind serves to amplify these demands, rather than push them out of your mind.

 I know that when I’m feeling overwhelmed, I personally find my stress more manageable when I’m able to stay busy (read: distracted!).

 Being alone with my thoughts in a dark, quiet room during the height of my stress might be enough to send me into a full-blown panic attack!

 If you, too, have found meditation to increase your stress, you’re not alone: While meditation may help reduce stress for some who engage in the practice, others find it actually increases their body’s chemical response to stress, producing more of the hormone cortisol.